The Harsh World War II POW Camps

 November 15, 2016

 The movie Unbroken followed the heroic story of Louis Zamperini from a rambunctious youth through his meteoric Olympic rise before joining the US Army Air Forces in time for World War II.
 Like many members of the military, his training brought him to Pearl Harbor, one of the most strategically important bases in the Pacific.
 Zamperini flew his training and bombing runs from Pearl Harbor.
-A book and a major motion picture reveal his tragic story as a Japanese POW, a fate that many, many other Americans faced.
+A book and a major motion picture reveal his story as a Japanese prisoner of war, a fate that many other Americans faced in the brutal World War II POW camps.

 Every pilot who passed through Pearl Harbor during WWII shared the same fears, since they all launched from the same place.
 The planes they flew were terrifying, especially the bombers.
 Heavy, slow, with little armament and even less protection, bombers many times flew at the mercy of their escorts.
 Japanese Zero fighter planes were more maneuverable and could make quick work of the unprotected bombers.